hcssmith/nvim-distro/README.md

 added into the list in init.lua to be passed to the setup function.

 # setup
 The setup:init() function takes in a table of globaly availble modules and a list of optional modules to load, the module must be in the include path somewhere.
+As part of this function we set various settings, some of which are controlled by the globals defined in setup.vars and overwritten by the table passed to setup:init()

+### Steps in order
+1. merge Global Vars & opts
+2. Set opts.Home
+3. Set opts.OneDrive path
+4. pass all opts to loader for global access
+5. set mapleader (required for lazy)
+6. Initialise lazy (download & install if missing)
+7. Load all base modules into module collection
+8. load all optional modules into module collection
+9. Install all modules
+10. Apply all module settings (M.settings())
+11. Apply general settings